 The amount of lead in your child's blood tells you if your child has been exposed to lead and if your child is lead poisoned.
 Even a small amount of lead can affect a child’s health and learning.

 Blood lead levels are measured in micrograms per deciliter of blood, expressed as mcg/dL or µg/dL.
 Ask your child's doctor for more information about blood lead levels.

-In Rhode Island, a “significantly lead poisoned” child younger than six years old who has been screened for lead poisoning has either one venous blood lead level greater than or equal to 20 micrograms per deciliter (mcg/dL) or two venous blood lead levels greater than or equal to 15 mcg/dL, between 90 and 365 days apart.
+In Rhode Island, a “significantly lead poisoned” child is a child who is younger than six years old, has been screened for lead poisoning, and has a venous blood lead level greater than or equal to 10 micrograms per deciliter (mcg/dL).

-If your child is “significantly lead poisoned,” he or she will need and be offered medical care, case management, and a home inspection.
+If your child is ôsignificantly lead poisoned,ö he or she will need and be offered medical care, case management, and a home inspection.

 Medical treatment of lead poisoning is primarily the responsibility of the child's doctor.
 If your child is lead poisoned, the doctor will inform you about the available help and treatment options.
 The doctor can continue to treat the child or refer you to St. Joseph Hospital Lead Clinic.